Velykobrat/bebetter-development/README.md

 **Technology to Be Better.**

-BeBetter Development is a technology brand founded by Vitalii Velykobrat.
+BeBetter Development is an independent technology brand founded by Vitalii Velykobrat.

-We build and explore technology that expands human capability.
+We build, explore and experiment with technology designed to extend human capability, remove unnecessary complexity, and help people do meaningful things better.

 ## Philosophy